Renewing A, G, and NATO Visas in the United States

 Mailed Applications – You may mail your application package, containing all required documents, to the Diplomatic Liaison Division at the following address:

-Please allow a minimum of 7-10 business days, not counting date of submission or date of receipt, for your visa renewal to be processed at either the Diplomatic Liaison Division or the U.S. Mission to the UN.
+Please allow a minimum of 7-10 business days, not counting date of submission or date of receipt, for your visa renewal to be processed once our office has received it.
 In some cases, processing may take longer.

 After Your Visa is Issued